Kumquats, like their cousin citrus trees, are quite heavy feeders. However, these babies are not too picky when it comes to food.

-Here's an idea (from Supreme Family Garden) that you can try for kumquat fertilizer:
+Here's an idea (from Supreme Family Garden) that you can try to make a kumquat fertilizer:

 - A dark bucket

-In the dark bucket, we mix in some Superthrive, some banana peel & some egg shell.
+To make the kumquat fertilizer, in a dark bucket, mix in some Superthrive, banana peels & egg shell.
 The darker color helps absorb more heat & thus helps break down the content inside.
 We leave the bucket in a warm place for a while.

 After the materials have been broken down & given out quite an unpleasant smell, we can start using them as a fertilizer for our kumquat trees.
 You can pour some of the liquid around the plant.

 Before using this solution, you can try mixing some Milorganite into the soil.
-This stuff is good for the nitrogen & is sold in a big bag for very cheap.
+This stuff has some good nitrogen & is sold in a big bag for very cheap.
 People also use it for their lawn.
-Remember also to add chelated iron if needed.
+Remember to add chelated iron if needed.
 This helps with the yellowing of the leaves.

-Some folks say that when you use nitrogen, it blocks out the calcium intake.
-That's why magnesium (like epsom salt) or chelated iron is recommended as some supplements for the plants.
+Some folks say that using nitrogen blocks out the calcium intake in the soil.
+That's why magnesium (like Epsom salt) or chelated iron is recommended as some supplemental minerals for the kumquats.

 For Kumquat Trees in Pots